Jamie Tan’s cakes aren’t meant for eating.

 It's resulted in these 70 cakes she's created for Rojas' exhibition.
 Tan, as she explains to me over the phone, is about precision, but the means through which she achieves precision involves a lot of experimentation, cycles of trial error, and a lot of spitballing.
 Failure is a natural part of the process, both in baking and sculpting; in fact, she explains, she welcomes failure.

 MUNCHIES: Hi, Jamie.
 First of all, tell me more about your upbringing in Kuala Lumpur.
 Did baking play any sort of crucial role in your childhood?

 JAMIE TAN: I was born and raised there and moved when I was 16, actually, to England for two years for boarding school.
 I didn’t have a childhood where we had a lot of desserts.
 We were the type of family who’d eat fresh fruit after meals, and that was considered a treat.
 I will say that Malaysian desserts are very different from American foods and other desserts around the world.
-Even a simple vanilla cake is different in texture and flavour compared to American cakes here.
+Even a simple vanilla cake is different in texture and flavor compared to American cakes here.

 What kind of desserts did you eat in England?

 I was exposed there to French pastries and British pies.
 It was like freedom—I was so happy to try different foods that I’d never seen before or heard of.
 That’s probably what sparked my interest [in baking].

 I feel like being away from home at such a young age is a perfect prescription for homesickness.
 How much did you miss the tastes and flavors you knew in Malaysia?
 Did you have any way to access them once you moved to England?